murphyry/powerflex-host-capacity/README.md

 The script will create a .csv file with the capacity information by host.

-**Note:** This script is not cluster aware and will total up capacity for each cluster node like its a standalone host.
+**Note:** This script is not cluster aware and will total up capacity for each SDC, so there will be entries for all cluster nodes.

 ![Screenshot of the script completing a run.](https://github.com/murphyry/powerflex-host-capacity/blob/main/script_output_example.PNG)